 TED global is currently working on adding subtitles.
 Until that time you can download the spoken text in English here: TEDxVeghel Danny Wagemans English

 I have always been interested in the way the world works and how to figure out even more about the fundamentals of nature!

-I obtained my B.Sc. in Physics & Astronomy and Chemistry at the Radboud University in Nijmegen and now working towards my M.Sc. in Physics of Molecules and Materials (nanotechnology) at the Radboud University in Nijmegen with periods of studying abroad at the University of Munich, Hamburg and Manchester
+I obtained my B.Sc. in Physics & Astronomy and Chemistry at the Radboud University in Nijmegen and my M.Sc. in Physics of Molecules and Materials (nanotechnology) at the Radboud University in Nijmegen with periods of studying abroad at the University of Munich, Hamburg and Manchester